Tips To Using The Crutches Safely – Part II

 - Hold both crutches in one hand, hold the handrail with the other, and with all your weight through your arms, bring the good leg up one step.

-- Next bring the crutches up to that step, followed by the weaker leg.
+- Next bring them up to that step, followed by the weaker leg.

 - Check you balance before you proceed to the next step.